Naomi Osaka Barbie doll sells out shortly after launch

 "I hope every child is reminded that they can be and do anything," Osaka added in her tweet.

-The 23-year-old won her first grand slam title in 2018 and a total of four in her career to date.
-She is an outspoken figure on the professional tennis circuit and regularly addresses human rights, racial injustice and mental health during interviews.
+The 23-year-old won her first grand slam title in 2018.
+The four-time grand slam winner is an outspoken figure on the professional tennis circuit and regularly addresses human rights, racial injustice and mental health during interviews.

 Barbie commissioned designer Carlyle Nuera to make the doll, and he spoke of his admiration for Osaka.